 Rises.co | June 19, 2026

 Choosing between Nob Hill, Russian Hill, and Pacific Heights comes down to the trade-off a buyer wants.
 Nob Hill offers central, hotel-anchored prestige; Russian Hill leans quiet and village-like; and Pacific Heights delivers grand, mansion-lined space.
-All three hold value well in San Francisco's luxury market, so the right choice is the one whose character and housing stock match how a buyer wants to live.
-This guide compares the three on character, prices, views, and buyer fit.
+The early-2026 sales data also upends a common assumption: Russian Hill, not Pacific Heights, commanded the highest price per square foot, while Pacific Heights was the fastest and most competitive market of the three.
+This guide compares them on prices, views, and buyer fit.

 Nob Hill sits at the center of the city's crown of hills, anchored by Grace Cathedral, the green of Huntington Park, and a cluster of grand hotels including The Fairmont San Francisco and the InterContinental Mark Hopkins.
 The California Street cable car runs right over the summit, putting Union Square, Chinatown, and the Financial District minutes away.
-Its luxury inventory leans toward pre-war stock cooperatives, with a smaller set of modern condominiums.
-Those co-ops trade alongside the condos but come with board approval and stricter financing, a distinction worth confirming before touring.
+Its luxury inventory leans toward pre-war stock cooperatives, with a smaller set of modern condominiums, and on a per-foot basis it was the relative value of the three in early 2026.

 For a deeper look at the neighborhood's history and pricing, see Rises.co's guide to why Nob Hill is a prestigious San Francisco address.